Disney's Lightning Lane Introduced: The Story Behind the Travel Photos

 Disney's Lightning Lane Introduced

-They changed the name, calling the services Lightning Lane and now, Lighting Lane Premier.
+The services are now called Lightning Lane and now, Lighting Lane Premier.

 So, is Disney's Lightning Lane worth it?
 Compare and facts to "Know Before You Go:"